Doctor of Philosophy Psychology with a Concentration in Clinical Psychology (PhD)

 Admission to the PhD in Psychology is available through Graduate Admissions.
 Applicants must select Clinical Psychology to obtain the correct application.
 All applications for clinical psychology have a deadline of December 1.
 To be considered for admission to the Clinical Ph.D. program, an applicant is required to have a baccalaureate degree with a substantive background in psychology, substantive research experience, clinically relevant experience, three compelling letters of recommendation, and strong fit to the program mission and to a specific research mentor.
 A personal interview is also required prior to selection.

 Students are admitted into the program with a specific research mentor (please see the website to see which faculty affiliated with the clinical program are recruiting in any given year).
-Applicants are encouraged to contact potential research mentors for additional information and to express interest to be prepared to clearly indicate their alignment with the mentor in their personal statements.
+Applicants are encouraged to contact potential research mentors for additional information and to express interest to be best prepared to clearly articulate their alignment with the mentor in their personal statements.

 For applications to receive full review, the following materials are required: